In This Article

 The Different Types of Colonial Homes

 Since this simple design is so adaptable, many different variations of standard Colonial homes exist in America.
-From the early settlers to today's modern architects, home builders have created new takes on the traditional style for generations.
+From the early colonists to today's modern architects, home builders have created new takes on the traditional style for generations.

 Early American Colonial